 [Update – Jan 2019] Since writing this article, the recommended solution is no longer available.
 There is however a new tool which allows you to debug iOS Safari using the Chrome Web Developer tools.
 You can find instructions for setting this up here: RemoteDebug iOS WebKit Adapter.
 I have tested this tool (in January 2019) and can confirm it is working.

 There are very few options available to the web developer using Windows, and even fewer for those using Linux.
 Apparently, the Telerik Platform AppBuilder includes a Chrome Developer Tools capable of remote debugging pages in Safari.
-You can find a guide for doing that here.
-Be aware that this is not a free solution.

 In my option, the best solution for debugging Safari on Windows and Linux is to use a really cool web app called JSConsole.
 JSConsole works by inserting a script tag into your web page that overrides the console behavior.
 Rather than writing logs and errors to a console you can’t see, instead they will be streamed to a jsconsole session open in your desktop web browser that will be listening to your device.